 What is the posterior cruciate ligament?

-The posterior cruciate ligament is one of four main ligaments in the knee that provides stability to the knee.
-Both the ACL and PCL criss-cross the knee providing support and preventing the knee from moving forwards and backward.
+The posterior cruciate ligament (PCL) is one of four main ligaments in the knee that provides stability.
+Both the ACL and PCL crisscross the knee, providing support and preventing the knee from moving forward or backward.
 Generally, the main role of the PCL is to prevent the tibia from sliding back against the femur.

 How does a Knee PCL tear occur?